atdyer/chart.js/API.md

 ```

 This will draw the chart we've configured in the element with ID `chart`.
 It's important to understand that the chart will only ever be drawn when the configurable function is called.
 For example, if you were to tack on a `chart.width(400)` to the end of this code, the width of the chart that we've just drawn would not change unless you also included another call to `chart`.
 An example of a typical update pattern can be found in the [Resizing a Chart](https://atdyer.github.io/d3-chart/examples/6.html) example.

+Plottables (i.e. lines, scatters, areas, etc.) are added to the chart as part of the configuration, so updates to the data will also need to be followed by a call to the configurable chart function.
+Documentation on how to add an configure plottables can be found in their sections of the API documentation.

 ### Chart API